 My sisters also asked questions that I covered in Post 98.
 Three’s Company Housekeeping.

 Their questions were delivered with some skepticism, but were non-judgmental.
-There was never a “how could you.”
-They were truly curious, and remain so, regarding how I got to this.
-They know me well enough to know I would have thought through all the angles.
-I shared with them that while I put a lot of thought into our journey into DD, almost from the moment I considered it I knew it was right for me.
+There was never a “How could you?”
+They were truly curious, and remain so, regarding how I got to this point.
+They know me well enough to know I have thought through all the angles.
+I shared with them that while I put a lot of thought into our journey into DD, almost from the moment I considered it, I knew it was right for me.

 Do you have regrets about this?